hackersanddesigners/coop/README.md

 ```

 Replace the "addr" bits with the accounts created in Geth, and the password with the passwords you gave to Geth.

+### Update abi.js

+Set `exports.abi = ` to the content of Coop.abi in the target directory created during the `solc` step.

+### Update address.js

+Set `exports.contractAddress = ` to the address that you took note of earlier, that popped up after the contract was mined.

 ## Install node.js